Statistical inference on representational geometries

-We often would like our inference to generalize to new conditions drawn from the same population of conditions as the experimental conditions.
+We often would like our inferences to generalize to a population of conditions.
 For example, when evaluating computational models of vision, we are not usually interested in determining which models dominate just for the particular visual stimuli presented in our experiment.
-We are interested in models that dominate for a population of similar stimuli.
-Since RDM prediction accuracy cannot be assessed for single conditions, we require a bootstrapping approach.
+We are interested in models that dominate for a population of visual stimuli.
+Model-comparative inference can generalize to the population of conditions that the experimental conditions were randomly sampled from.
+The inference requires bootstrapping, because RDM prediction accuracy cannot be assessed for single conditions.
 We bootstrap-resample the conditions set and evaluate all models on each sample.
-This procedure correctly estimates the variability of results for these settings and $t$-tests based on the estimated variances provide valid frequentist tests.
+This procedure correctly estimates our uncertainty about model-performance differences, and $t$-tests based on the estimated bootstrap variances provide valid frequentist inference.

-If we want to generalize simultaneously across conditions and subjects, then the corrected two-factor bootstrap approach (Online methods \ref{met:dual}) provides accurate estimates of our uncertainty about model performances.
-These uncertainty estimates support valid inferential model comparisons, which we expect to generalize to new subjects and conditions drawn from the respective populations.
-Using $t$-tests based on the estimated variances, we can again test all comparisons of interest.
+If we want to generalize simultaneously across conditions and subjects, then the corrected 2-factor bootstrap approach provides accurate estimates of our uncertainty about model performances.
+These uncertainty estimates support valid inferential model comparisons, comparisons to the lower bound of the noise ceiling, and tests against chance performance.
+We expect the results to generalize to new subjects and conditions drawn from the respective populations sampled randomly in the experiment.